syafniyazilfah/syafniyazilfah.github.io/_posts/2025-03-05-no-sql-no-gain.md

 description: In a company where lack awareness of data also lack awareness of Data Analyst.
 ---

-The sad part is, I’m a Data Analyst placed in the IT Division, led by someone who doesn’t even understand the actual role of a Data Analyst.
-(Yep — during the interview, the hiring manager was from the Sales division, but I was placed in IT because there are many business units, so they thought it would be “fair” to put me there.)
-The problem is, while my leader has access to the server, I don’t have any access at all.
+As a Data Analyst assigned to the IT Division, I encountered challenges related to limited access to server resources, despite the critical role I play in data analysis.
+This situation is partly due to organizational structure where my reporting line differs from the business units I support, which sometimes creates gaps in communication and resource allocation.

 ## So, how do i improve my SQL skills?
 Because I couldn’t use SQL for work at the company and didn’t want to lose my SQL skills, I decided to keep practicing repeatedly through LeetCode and DataCamp, as well as studying on W3Schools.